 I have been hearing for year that worship doesn’t mean a literal meaning, but I figurative one.
 I would like for you to be the judge on this one.
 Webster dictionary describe worship as to honor or reverence as a divine being or supernatural power, and to perform or take part in worship.
 Before the … Continue reading Lesson 7: What Does Worship Really Mean?

 Hopefully you are going to church to give to the Father God.
-Worship is a responds to honor and respect.
+Worship is a response of honor and respect.
 This is what going to church is all about!
 We go to church to worship God, His Son, and the Present of the Holy One.
 Not to get, but to give.
 Give unto the Lord … Continue reading Lesson 8: Why Do You Go To Church?

 “But in vain they do worship me, teaching for doctrines the commandments of men.” – Matthew 15:9 Vain Worship: I know you have heard of this term use before today.
 It is used often to express unacceptable worship towards our Father God.
 Vain means devoid of substance and with unsuccessful results.
 A person can be … Continue reading Lesson 9: Vain Worship